Dependency injection (DI). This article describes the concept of dependency injection from a Java perspective.

 1.2.
 Using annotations to describe class dependencies

-The standard Java annotations for describing the dependencies of a class are defined in the Java Specification Request 330 (JSR330).
+The standard Java annotations for defining dependencies were introduced in Java Specification Request 330 (JSR 330).

 and @Named